binarygalwalkin/GoodQUOTES/README.md

 # GoodQUOTES
-Quotes for evrything --- a work in progress.
+Quotes for everything --- it is a work in progress.

 # Contributers
 Feel free to fork this repo and submit your own qoutes.